filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

     You can use any tag listed on the [Lotus GitHub release page](https://github.com/filecoin-project/lotus/releases) to checkout to that specific release.

     :::tip
-    If you want to checkout to a network other than mainnet, take a look at the [Switching networks guide ->](./switch-networks.md)
+    If you want to checkout to a network other than mainnet, take a look at the [Switching networks guide →](./switch-networks.md)
     :::

-1. Pull-in the submodules:
+1. Update the project submodules:

     ```shell
     git submodule update --init --recursive